top of page

 I moved.
 Can I still participate?

 Yes!
 Even if you have moved away from the Boston area, out of Massachusetts, or even out of the country, you can still participate with Project Viva.
-We know that many of our Viva “kids” are now young adults, who may be in college, in the workforce, or living away from home.
+We know that the Viva “kids” are now young adults, who may be in college, in the workforce, or living away from home.
 For those who are unable to participate in person, you can still participate via e-mail, mail, or phone.
 Occasionally we can travel outside of New England to complete in-person visits with participants who have moved out of the area.
 If you have moved, please call our hotline or email us to update your contact information at 617-867-4251, email us at project_viva@hphci.harvard.edu or text us at 617-553-6698.

 Can I get my other kids involved in the study?